Expression Bodied Members (C# 6)

 Expression Bodied Members

-The name of this feature hints at everything you need to know for this: This is for members (properties, methods etc…), this is an expression and so we will use the => operator and that operator will be followed by the body of the expression.
-If we apply that logic to the first example we can rewrite them as this:
+The name of this feature hints at everything you need to know: it applies to members (properties, methods, etc.), it’s an expression, and we use the => operator followed by the body of that expression.
+Applying this logic to the first example, we can rewrite them as follows:

-// still a method, just one line
+// still a method, but now one line

 private double Tax() => 1.14;

-// still a readonly property
+// still a read-only property

 public double Price => CostPrice * Tax();